MongoDB.local In Auckland is done and dusted for 2023, and to call it an outrageous success would almost be an understatement.

 With that comes enormous opportunity and responsibility.

-Our decisions as engineers and as engineering leaders have the potential to be business-critical, and through the zerospam story (a business I founded in 2006), I was able to share how a critical database failure resulted in a thriving business going out of business within three days.
+Our decisions as engineers and as engineering leaders have the potential to be business-critical, and through the zerospam story (a business I founded in 2006), I was able to share how a critical database failure resulted in a thriving business going out of business within three short days.

 We should always assume that our decisions are long-term unless we are 100% sure that we know otherwise.